mpilar/resume/doc-src/projects.rst

 Private
 #######

+* Architected new version of our Newspaper CMS for availability and scalability using .NET MVC 4.0 and .NET Web API 2.0, implementing an MQ based job system for better backend user satisfaction.
+The FrontEnd was architected to use the subset of ESI available in varnish for a better user experience
+* Led switch to AWS for various products, worked closely with developers to help make the transition smoother and diagnose any problems
+* Created guidelines with networking and datacenter operations teams to influence their architectural choices
-* Wrote a simple log aggregator and analytics service in python to monitor, in real time, the most popular news articles on elnuevodia.com and primerahora.com
+* Wrote a real time log aggregator and analytics service in python to monitor the most popular news articles on elnuevodia.com and primerahora.com
 * Configured varnish to do things nobody should ever do on varnish to make up for a third party application's lack of caching
-* Managed the cloud infrastructure initiative for GFR Media using AWS and Rackspace Cloud
+* Managed the cloud infrastructure initiative for GFR Media using AWS and Rackspace Cloud.
-* Architected solutions for web deployments using AWS cloud tools
+* Architected solutions for web deployments using various AWS services